codebug-us/NashWD-3D/README.md

 * Write a function called `countingInNickels` that takes in a number and returns true or false depending on if the number is evenly divisible by 5 or not.
 Try googling to find out how JavaScript can help you do this!
 * Write a function called `capitalPolice` that takes in a string and returns true if the string contains any capital letters and false if the string does not.
 * Write a function called `isNum` that takes in a string and returns true if the string is a number and false if the string is not a number.
+* Write a function called `lastFour` that returns the last 4 characters of a word.
+Here is a [list of built-in JavaScript](https://www.w3schools.com/jsref/jsref_obj_string.asp) string functions to help you.
+If the word is less than 4 characters long it should return "Word is too short!".
+* Write a function called `lastNamer`.
+It should take in one parameter called `fullName` and return just the last name.
+At first you can just assume all `fullName`s that are entered use the format "Firstname Lastname".
+Once you've completed that, you can try to handle more complicated inputs such as "Mary Lou Smith".
+Here is a [list of built-in JavaScript](https://www.w3schools.com/jsref/jsref_obj_string.asp) string functions to help you.
 * Make up your own function exercise to try to stump your classmates!